Phlow Business Code of Conduct Policy

 Avoiding Personal Conflicts of Interest

 Each associate has the legal duty to carry out his/her responsibilities with the utmost good faith and loyalty to the Company.
 A “personal conflict of interest” occurs when an associate’s own interests (for example, financial gain or career development), or those of his/her immediate family, interfere in any way or even appear to interfere with the Company’s legitimate business interests or the associate’s ability to make objective and fair decisions when performing his/her job.
-This most often occurs when a business that an associate or his/her immediately family member has a financial interest in seeks to do business with Phlow.
+This most often occurs when a business that an associate or his/her immediate family member has a financial interest in seeks to do business with Phlow.
 Immediate family members include the associate’s spouse or former spouse; parents, step-parents, and grandparents (of both the associate and his/her spouse); children, stepchildren, and grandchildren (of the associate and his/her spouse) and their spouses; siblings and their spouses; and any others living in the associate’s household.
 In order to avoid potential conflicts of interest, associates should avoid any activity that could reasonably be expected to put them in a conflict situation.

 Associates must disclose any situation in which their immediate family or a close relative, either directly or on behalf of a company, seeks to do business with the Company, and must recuse themselves from all decisions where such individual seeks or does business with the Company.
 If an associate is in doubt whether a situation or certain activity constitutes a conflict of interest, it is his/her responsibility to seek guidance from Human Resources.

 Any violation of this policy will subject the associate to Administrative disciplinary action or immediate discharge.
 Any Phlow Corporation associate having knowledge of any violation of the policy shall promptly report such violation to the appropriate level of management.
 Each vice president and company officer of Phlow Corporation is responsible for compliance in their area of responsibility.
-When questions arise concerning any aspect of this policy, contact the Human Resources.
+When questions arise concerning any aspect of this policy, contact Human Resources.